Lukylix/Bulby/README.md

 - **Possibility to hide group name**:
   You have the option to hide the group name by specifying a number as the column name.

+- **Possibility to position main elements at the bottom**:
+  This feature provides the capability to position services section, at the bottom of the webpage.
+With this option, you can choose to place essential components towards the bottom of the page, offering a new view to your background.

 ### Configuration